The Full Guide on Twitch Emote Sizes & Guidelines

 Final Thoughts

-Being able to create and customize your own Twitch emotes is a great way to build a community with your audience.
-By creating a relevant emoticon list and encouraging your viewers to use them, you’ll have a lot more success with your live stream.
+Creating your own Twitch emotes is a great way to build a community with your audience.
+By making a relevant emote list and encouraging your viewers to use them, you’ll have a lot more success with your livestream.

 About the author: Nick Le is the marketing manager at Snappa.
 He has published several articles relating to social media marketing.